This business writing course for non-native speakers will:

 Disorderly Discourse: Confused, Misused, Sexist, and Outdated Words

 Depending on where you learn it, English varies.
 For example, what sounds up-to-date in Indonesia may be downright archaic in Indiana.
 This program segment highlights words that are outdated, those that are sexist, words people frequently misuse, and those they often confuse.
-At this conclusion of this portion of the workshop, participants should be able to avoid the most egregious mistakes related to word choice.
+At the conclusion of this portion of the workshop, participants should be able to avoid the most egregious mistakes related to word choice.

 It’s Getting Better All the Time: Where to Get More Help